 Evidence that the acceptance and regulation of intense emotions contributes to mental health (Berking & Whitley, 2014)

 Evidence of the importance of emotional control as part of an organizational culture (Van Maanen & Kunda, 1989; Waldron & Krone, 1991)

-We hypothesize that inclusion of this chart will be associated with higher participant response rates on measures of 'sensitive' heath-related behaviors, and that this effect may be associated with greater participant interest in the research and more positive participant attitudes toward the research (i.e. greater inclination toward participation) (Saleh & Bista, 2017).
+Another interesting route would involve checking whether usage of the chart as a visual prompt in surveys is associated with higher participant response rates on measures of 'sensitive' heath-related behaviors (e.g. substance use and unhealthy eating habits), and whether this effect is associated with greater participant interest in the research and more positive participant attitudes toward the research (i.e. greater inclination toward participation) (Saleh & Bista, 2017).